NASA-PDS/naif-pds4-bundler/docs/source/34_step_4_checking_the_result.rst

 Although NPB already performs a number of checks, as described in the section :ref:`43_using_npb:Checks performed by NPB`, it is recommended to spend some time and effort to check the result of the execution.
-Look at the ``WARNING`` messages provided in the NPB run log file, checking the SPICEDS file, and especially checking the Meta-kernel(s), even if you generated them manually.
+Look at the ``WARNING`` and/or ``ERROR`` messages provided in the NPB run log file, checking the SPICEDS file, and especially checking the Meta-kernel(s), even if you generated them manually.

 If you think you have found a bug in NPB or the archiving process please do as indicated in :ref:`12_bugs_contact_references:Reporting Bugs`.